 4. I've suffered because of a prescription error that wasn't my fault.
-Can Thompsons help me make a compensation claim?
+Can Thompsons help me make a prescription error compensation claim?

 Yes.
-Our specialists have extensive experience in supporting people who have suffered because of prescription errors, such as a man who developed a severe allergic reaction after being incorrectly prescribed with penicillin.
+Our specialists have extensive experience in supporting people who have suffered after being given the wrong prescription, including a man who developed a severe allergic reaction after being incorrectly prescribed with penicillin.

 We have also helped thousands of people who have suffered because of other forms of medical negligence, including hospital complaints, orthopaedic claims and doctor negligence.
 Thompsons worked with almost 500 former patients of disgraced breast surgeon, Ian Paterson, to provide legal guidance and support.

-5. Won't it be expensive to make a claim?
+5. Won't it be expensive to make a prescription error claim?

-Thompsons Solicitors will discuss various payment options, but usually we recommend a conditional fee agreement – also known as 'no win, no fee'.
-This means that, if the claim is unsuccessful, you won't pay a penny.
+Thompsons Solicitors will discuss various payment options with you, but usually we recommend a conditional fee agreement – also known as 'no win, no fee'.
+This means that, if your wrong prescription claim is unsuccessful, you won't pay a penny.

-If it is successful, the bulk of the legal costs are covered by the insurer of the guilty party.
-The only cost to you is a success fee, which will not be more than 25 per cent of the total amount recovered.
-This is significantly lower than most high street law firms.
+If it is successful, the bulk of our legal costs for acting on your behalf are covered by the insurer of the guilty party.
+The only cost to you would be a success fee, which will be no more than 25 per cent of the total amount recovered.
+This percentage is significantly lower than most law firms.

-6. Do I have a set time to make a claim?
+6. Do I have a set time to make a prescription error claim?

 Yes.
 For almost all personal injury claims, there is a three-year time limit.
-For prescription errors, this means three years from when you could reasonably know that your illness or injury was a result of medical negligence.
+For prescription error compensation claims, this means three years from when you could reasonably know that your illness or injury was a result of this medical negligence.

-7. How long does it take to settle a claim?
+7. How long does it take to settle a wrong prescription claim?

-There is no set time for a claim to be completed.
-Thompsons will always endeavour to settle a claim as quickly and compassionately as possible.
-But some serious and complex cases of prescription error that cause long-lasting, serious injuries can take years to complete.
+There is no set time for a claim to be completed, but Thompsons will always try to settle a claim as quickly and compassionately as possible.
+Some serious and complex cases of prescription error that cause long-lasting, serious injuries can take some years to complete.